SPHE295 Foundations of Nutrition (3 semester hours)

 SPHE425 Therapeutic Exercise (3 semester hours)

 This course examines the physiology of healing as well as exercise protocols for orthopedic and musculoskeletal injuries.
 The course provides students with a solid foundation of the theory and practice associated with the design, implementation, progression, and supervision of healing and reconditioning programs.
-Content includes skillful examination of the process of healing and identifying pertinent stages in order to develop evidence based programs.
+Content includes skillful examination of the process of healing and identifying pertinent stages in order to develop evidence-based programs.
 Techniques include progression and sequencing, examination and assessment, and application of soft tissue and joint mobilization; range of motion and flexibility, strength and muscle endurance exercises; balance, coordination and agility activities as well as function return to play exercises for full return to play participation.

 SPHE460 Business Aspects of Fitness and Wellness (3 semester hours)

 This course provides the student with the tools to pragmatically conduct business within the fitness and wellness industry.
 The student will develop parameters of management within a business structure including financial, facility, marketing, risk management, leadership, and personnel.
-No prerequisite.

 SPHE461 Current Issues and Trends in Fitness and Wellness (3 semester hours)

 This course is designed to explore the growing field of Sports and Health Sciences and its cultural impact on the United States and International health and wellness.
 The student will gain the tools necessary to assess the fitness, sport, and health industry and its relationship to health and wellness management.
-No prerequisite.

 SPHE490 Senior Seminar in Sports and Health Science (3 semester hours)

 This senior capstone class is the final course in the degree sequence for students majoring in Sports and Health Sciences.
 In this dynamic and interactive course, learners will review, assess and then apply many of the concepts they have researched during undergraduate studies through the creation of a customized graduation portfolio.
 This portfolio can be used for future career or academic goals and serve as a tangible job aid that houses previously acquired knowledge.
 Real life, hands on tools for career advancement will be examined and then applied, including the creation of a professional resume.
 An investigation of the job market in the field of sports and health will also take place through case study analysis and lively, career focused discussions.
 Alternative career paths for sports and health sciences degree holders will also be explored.
-Completion of a minimum of 106 hours towards your program.
+(Prerequisite: Completion of a minimum of 105 hours towards your program)